Resources and Systems¶

 You can also fetch one manually with this call shape:

-So the argument you pass is the class object, not an instance.
+In normal gameplay code, the argument you pass is usually the class object, not an instance.

 Arepy now distinguishes between two layers of resources: